ZWorr/Generator/README.md

 # The GENIE Event Generator

+This code is a fork of the GENIE Generator product.
+For the official release of the GENIE code, please visit http://www.genie-mc.org for more information.
+This fork adds the capability to simulate boosted dark matter scattering via resonant baryon production.
+It is intended for future merger into an official GENIE release.

 The GENIE Generator product is an advanced physics simulation used by nearly all modern neutrino experiments and it plays a key role in the exploitation of neutrino data.
 This product implements a modern software framework for MC event generators and includes state-of-the-art physics modules for neutrino or charged-lepton interactions